agude/agude.github.io/_posts/2018-12-20-python_patterns_namedtuple.md

 {% include lead_image.html %}

-In Python, [sequence][seq] are a great way to hold a set of ordered data.
+In Python, [sequences][seq] are a great way to hold a set of ordered data.
 As long as the data is simple, a list or tuple is perfect because they are included in every install of Python.
 But data is not always simple; you can put any object you want in a sequence, making it easy to lose track of what is